HITECHCRIME/HC_OVERVIEW/README.md

        nemesis: human evil, ignorance, stagnation, harsh world into protopia

 # Narrative Arcs for Hitech Crime
-- think of turning these into main pieces of albums (meaning turn these below into EP as well)
+- main pieces of albums (meaning turn these below into EP as well)
-- the main song like for example "Monument to the future" would be a longplay 10min (with narration) but there would be a "radio edit" included in the album (bonus content)
+- the main song like for example "Monument to the future" would be a longplay 10min (with narration) but there would be a "radio edit" included in the album (bonus content) and multiple points of access with variation
 - make them go along with EP releases
 - or make them into another album plot steps
-- idea: every day items mirrored.
-Jacket with words backwards.
-Signal: these items have been interacted and moved by a 4-dimensional being.
-Idea for reccuring album theme.
-- idea: CGI-blended environments/enhanced reality.
-Standing on a bridge hanging above a hitech furnace. fire particles floating in the air. wearing a longcoat and a thief's beanie. looking at a person on the other side opposite side of the brigde
-- head of the architect is seen veiled in mystery, at the very beginning of the series, being jarred and isolated as a power source. the architect is the idea generation machine.
 - Hitech Crime's purpose is to embed the idea of generation of ideas by continuous exposition to different timelines and types of platforms of media.
-- "Join the narrative!" main call to action > newsletter + links to all relevant social platforms (storyworld content types) > wiki of hitech crime universe > hitechcri.me/timeline (there are MAIN NODES/ALBUM RELEASES - unlock node by sharing with humans, TIMELINES - arcs of releases, CONTENT CLOUD - associated types of content related to the release - see more examples below.
+- "Join the narrative!" main call to action > newsletter + links to all relevant social platforms (storyworld content types)
 - lovecraft mythos, folklore/legends, agents of shield/marvel, cyberpunk

 # Content Cloud